-Traveling with hand luggage only not only means avoiding checked baggage fees on the majority of airlines, but you can also save on:
+Travelling with hand luggage only doesn’t just mean avoiding checked baggage fees on most airlines.
+You can also save on:

 There is a Russian proverb that ‘Only mousetraps have free cheese’ (бесплатный сыр бывает только в мышеловке.)
 It’s reminiscent of the English saying (though slightly more brutal) ‘There’s no such thing as a free lunch’.

 As I sit here digesting one such ‘free lunch’, I must admit, I do feel somewhat like a trapped mouse.